Welcome to the Party (Pop Smoke song): Critical reception

 Many critics considered "Welcome to the Party" to be the anthem of New York and the anthem of summer 2019.
 Alphonse Pierre of Pitchfork commented it was "his borough's current summer anthem".
 Jon Caramanica of The New York Times stated the song is a "savagely intense growl that became one of hip-hop's songs of the summer".
 Complex mentioned it quickly "became one of New York's summer anthems".
 Briana Younger of NPR opined the song "remains an artifact of the New York summer".
 Dhruva Balram of NME said that the song made the "world stand up and pay attention to Pop Smoke's charisma and talent", and that it was "arguably, the song of summer [2019]".

 Trey Alston of MTV stated that listening to "Welcome to the Party" felt like "50 Cent's rise all over again".
 Writing for Billboard magazine, Michael Saponara mentioned "Welcome to the Party" was the "record to put the hip-hop world on notice that Pop Smoke had plans of being much more than a local Brooklyn phenom".
 Hannah Giorgis of The Atlantic described the track as a "boisterous anthem", and said it "dominated social events and city streets all summer".
 Chris Richards of The Washington Post depicted the song had "already been oozing out of cracked car windows in [Pop Smoke's] native Brooklyn for an entire summer".

 Paul Thompson of GQ opined it was a "hypnotic study in tone", and that "it did feel like party music, capable of cutting through the humidity and making swaths of people dance, or at least move their shoulders a little bit while they grimaced into their phones' cameras".
 Thomas Hobb of The Independent lauded the track as exhilarating, and opined it "bottled the energy of free-falling between two skyscrapers, cape flapping behind, as the street-smart MC convincingly framed himself as a black superhero".
 The song featured on 2020 year-end lists by Complex (17), The New York Times (one), Pitchfork (41), and Time (three).

 Remixes

 After gaining popularity, the song was remixed by ASAP Ferg, Pusha T, Rico Nasty, Skepta, Headie One, Dave East and Kiing Shooter, and Meek Mill.

-Pop Smoke first revealed the official remix of "Welcome to the Party" featuring American rapper Nicki Minaj, at a listening party in July 2019.
+Pop Smoke first revealed the official remix of "Welcome to the Party" featuring rapper Nicki Minaj, at a listening party in July 2019.
 It was later released on August 16, 2019.
 A second remix, featuring British rapper Skepta, was released on August 21, 2019.
 Both remixes were later included on the reissue deluxe release of Meet the Woo.